Feb 24, 2026

 A digital visitor management system streamlines the registration process.
 Visitors can register in advance and quickly check in via a kiosk upon arrival.
 Badges print automatically, and NDAs or safety instructions can be integrated into the process.
 Hosts receive a real-time notification when their visitor arrives.
 This eliminates duplicate work at the gate or reception desk, allowing receptionists and doormen to focus on their core tasks.

 For visitors, nothing beats a smooth and pleasant welcome.
 A VMS ensures just that.
 Your guests receive all the necessary information in advance and can quickly check in on site in their own language.
 Meanwhile, their host automatically receives a notification.
 Suppliers and drivers experience less waiting time and greater clarity about when and where they are expected.
 Customers and other visitors enjoy a professional, efficient reception without long lines or unnecessary questions.
-The result is a positive first impression that aligns with a safe, organized production environment.

 Manufacturing companies must demonstrate who entered the premises, when they entered, and which instructions or documents they processed.
 A VMS can simplify this administrative process.
 Visitor data is securely stored in the cloud.
 This allows you to generate audit-ready reports in just a few minutes.
 In accordance with the GDPR, the data is automatically deleted once the retention period has expired.